 It is great to see that there are becoming more options for gig workers so we can get more of the same advantages as W-2 employees.

-Since these apps are free, there’s little reason to avoid simply signing up just in case you ever need a quick cash advance.
-Compare the benefits and drawbacks of each option to see which one works best for you.
+Since most of these apps are free, there’s little reason to avoid simply signing up just in case you ever need a quick cash advance.
+Compare each option’s benefits and drawbacks to see which works best for you.